-The Samsung Gear S3 is a watch that's goes big in a bid to conquer the success of the Apple Watch 2 - and that's literally.
+The Samsung Gear S3 is a watch that's gone big in a bid to match the success of the Apple Watch 2 - and we mean that literally.

 Samsung Gear S3 Specs

 Dimensions: 49 x 46 x 12.9 mm

 Screen size: 1.3-inch